-Ever wanted to access all your personal files from a remote location?
-By showing you how to build a personal DIY cloud storage system, you can access all your personal files easily, anytime and anywhere.
+Ever wanted to access all your files from a remote location?
+By showing you how to build a cloud storage system at home, you can access all your files easily, anytime, and anywhere.

 It’s safe and can hold as much storage as the number of dollars you would like to spend on the hardware.

-This technology can also be used to enjoy media in your home, alongside other automation devices.
+This technology can also enable access to media in your home alongside other automation devices.

-You can also benefit from cloud storage for other smart home products like your security cameras footage, or media you would like to watch using voice commands from your voice assistant that controls your TV.
+You can also benefit from cloud storage for other smart home products like your security camera footage or media you want to watch using voice commands from your voice assistant that controls your TV.

-So we have put together this article that will help you with your DIY home
+So, we have put together this article to help you with your DIY home

 What is cloud storage?

-It simply means to have a storage facility to keep all your files while connecting this storage to a network and/or the internet.
+It simply means to have a storage facility to keep all your files while connecting this storage to a network or the internet.

-With cloud storage, you can access your files using your mobile phone, tablet, laptop or computer.
+With cloud storage, you can access your files using your mobile phone, tablet, laptop, or computer.
 As long as you have a connection to the internet, you can use your files anywhere.
-Performance is obviously related to your connection speed.
+Performance is related to your connection speed.

-Performance is at it’s best when you are connected to your storage via a local network.
+Performance is best when connected to your storage via a local network.

-For myself, I tend to access very little media content from a remote location.
-So I tend to use documents like PDF’s, Word documents or sometimes some music when I’m not at home.
+I tend to access very little media content from a remote location.
+So I use PDFs, Word documents, or sometimes some music when I’m not at home.

 Having a storage facility like this is handy.
-I like to listen to my music collection while performing housekeeping tasks in my home.
+I like listening to my music collection while performing housekeeping tasks at home.

 Making backups of your phone’s images is another useful aspect of this technology.
-Before I had this setup, I always asked myself, ‘where can I back up my phone’s files to?’ whenever my phone got full.
+Before I had this setup, I always asked myself, ‘Where can I back up my phone’s files?’ whenever my phone got full.

-You can also think of it as your own personal file-sharing network.
+You can also think of it as your file-sharing network.

-What do you need for your DIY personal cloud storage project?
+What do you need for your cloud storage project?

-I have a rule when it comes to anything in the computer or technology world: Don’t go cheap when it comes to your hard drives, power supplies or cooling.
+I have a rule regarding anything in the computer or technology world: Don’t go cheap regarding your hard drives, power supplies, or cooling.
 These things are paramount for safe data, longer-lasting components, and stability.

 Let’s look at some of the hardware options to set up your storage system:

-- Use an older computer: This is great if you have recently upgraded one of your computers in the house.
+- Use an older computer: This is great if you have recently upgraded one of your home computers.
 The computer you have replaced will be an excellent way to set up a server for yourself.
-It will be more complicated to set up, but in terms of flexibility, will be one of the best setups to have.
+Setting up will be more complicated, but flexibility will be one of the best setups.
 NAS storage devices (as mentioned next) can be very picky about how drives are set up.
-So in some cases, you cannot just replace a hard drive quickly.
-The other problem with NAS is the limit you have on the number of drives you can run.
+So, in some cases, you cannot just replace a hard drive quickly.
+The other problem with NAS is your limit on the number of drives you can run.
 With a computer, you have plenty of storage bays and SATA connections to hook up your hard drives.
-Although good quality NAS devices do have a good design to look after your drives, with a computer you can modify cooling to a far greater degree.
+Although good quality NAS devices have a good design to look after your drives, you can modify cooling to a far greater degree with a computer.
 Cooler drives mean longer life.
-The PC option is more of a challenge to set up, but worthwhile in the long run.
+The PC option is more of a challenge to set up but worthwhile in the long run.
 I wouldn’t use a computer that is too old either.
-This will avoid needing extra peripherals like SATA cards and network cards capable of Gigabit Ethernet.
+This will avoid needing extra peripherals like SATA and network cards capable of Gigabit Ethernet.

 - NAS Storage device: NAS (Network Attached Storage) devices can allow you to install several hard drives into one unit.
 This provides excellent safety against data loss.
-Most of these units have multiple drive bays, so if one drive fails, it automatically has your data backed up on another drive.
-Some features can be a bit limited, but nonetheless, a great way to keep your data safe.
-This is the way I would tend to go if you are limited on space, or if you cannot get your hands on a computer.
-This works in a very similar way as the ZFS (Zettabyte File System) file system for the computer option.
+Most of these units have multiple drive bays, so if one drive fails, it automatically has your data backed up on another.
+Some features can be limited, but it is a great way to keep your data safe.
+This is how I would tend to go if you are limited in space or cannot get your hands on a computer.
+This works very similarly to the ZFS (Zettabyte File System) file system for the computer option.

 - Hard drive connected to your router: This is the budget option.
 Not very good features around data access and video files.
 Also, the safety of your data will only be as good as the backups you make elsewhere.
 This router option works better in a local network situation.

-- Use a subscription cloud service: This is another way you can store your data.
+- Use a subscription cloud service: This is another way to store your data.
 Upload all your files onto a server owned by a company.
 This has its advantages.
-One major advantage is the fact that you don’t have to set up any hardware, and maintenance is their problem.
-For me personally, the cons are too great to choose this option.
+One major advantage is that you don’t have to set up any hardware; maintenance is their problem.
+For me, the cons are too great to choose this option.
 Two things bother me.
-Firstly, how many people can access my data.
+Firstly, how many people can access my data?
 Secondly, I hate paying unnecessary monthly subscriptions.
-If there are any good services that provide a lifetime of service for a one-off payment, I might reconsider.
+I might reconsider if any good services provide a lifetime of service for a one-off payment.
 There will be maintenance costs if you do not go with a service like this.
 I like to replace a hard drive at least six months before the end of the warranty period.
-This is usually between 3 to 5 years, depending on the hard drive you purchase.
+Depending on your purchase of a hard drive, this usually lasts 3 to 5 years.
 So it’s fairly low-cost maintenance.

-How to set up DIY home cloud storage using a computer
+How to set up cloud storage using a computer

-I would also recommend this if your power supply looks like a cheap knock-off.
+I would recommend replacing the power supply if it looks like a cheap knock-off.

 Once capacitors and other electronic components get old, efficiency is lost.
 This means more heat and poorer power delivery.